Frequently Asked Questions

 Yes.
 The IAATO Bylaws allow for reprimand or change in membership status, for example probation or expulsion, after review by the Compliance and Dispute Resolution and Executive Committees and a vote by the Members in good standing.
 This is exceedingly rare as the Membership is comprised of outstanding companies in all levels of membership who believe in IAATO's mission and work hard to ensure excellence in their operations.

 IAATO's Administrative Officer and Office Manager work from the Secretariat office located in Newport, Rhode Island at 320 Thames Street.
-IAATO's Executive Director works from Edinburgh, Scotland and the Environmental Manager works from Johannesburg, South Africa and the Operations and Communications Assistant works from Cumbria, UK.
+IAATO's Executive Director works from Edinburgh, Scotland, the Environmental Manager works from Monmouth, UK and the Operations and Communications Assistant works from Cumbria, UK.
 Contact us at: /contact-us.

 The best way to visit the region is to book through one of our member tour operators as they have demonstrated a commitment to follow the precautions and protocols necessary to visit the area safely.
 This includes the proper staffing and necessary experience of staff and crew as well as everything from how to approach and keep a safe distance from wildlife to the proper disposal of waste materials.
 In addition, our members have demonstrated they have the experience needed and contingency plans in place to anticipate and respond to emergency situations, should they arise.